Hydrolix Search for Splunk

 Installation

-Type “Hydrolix” into the search box and select the Hydrolix Search application to install it.
-Find it in the results on the right.
+Type Hydrolix into the search box and select the Hydrolix Search application from the results on the right.

-Select the "Install" button.
-The installation process may required you to submit your Splunk username and password.
+Click the Install button.
+The installation process may require logging in to Splunkbase with your Splunk username and password.

 Configuration